Recovery Stretches • 8 Minutes

 Static stretching belongs in recovery, not warm-up

 For years, players were told to stretch before playing.
-Modern sports science has flipped that advice on its head.
+But what we’ve found through modern sports science is that this advice needed flipping.
 Static stretching before activity has been shown to temporarily reduce muscle power and reaction speed — exactly what you do NOT want before a match.

-Instead, warm up with dynamic movement (see our 5-minute padel warm-up) and save static stretching for after the game.
-That is when your muscles are warm, the tissue is pliable, and stretching actually does what most players think it does: reduces soreness and speeds recovery.
+Instead, we recommend warming up with dynamic movement (see our 5-minute padel warm-up) and saving static stretching for after the game.
+In our experience, that is when your muscles are warm, the tissue is pliable, and stretching actually does what most players think it does: reduces soreness and speeds recovery.

 Stretching, Mobility, and Warm-Up: What’s the Difference?